Graduate Resident Advisors

 Position Description

-The Graduate RA (GRA) is a live-on graduate leadership opportunity to provide support, guidance and resource referrals to students residing in RIT Housing.
-This role builds and maintains a community presence by offering events, supporting departmental initiatives.
-In addition the GRA is responsible for supporting our residential students by facilitating mediation and roommate agreements to help address and resolve conflicts within our communities.
+The Graduate RA (GRA) is a live-on graduate leadership opportunity to provide support, guidance, and resource referrals to students residing in RIT Housing.
+This role builds and maintains a community presence by offering events and supporting departmental initiatives.
+In addition, the GRA is responsible for supporting our residential students by facilitating mediations and roommate agreements to help address and resolve conflicts within our communities.

 Qualifications